mhagenow01/FBFransac/README.md

 ADD MORE DISCUSSION.

+ADD NOTES ON PERFORMANCE!

 #### Recognition with Point Cloud Noise
 Recognition under noise

+Maybe use the example scene that works well and keep adding noise until it doesn't work?

 #### Recognition under Occlusion
 The medial-axis part of our algorithm can still identify geometry under large percentages of occlusion, provided that convex